steffytw/django-deployment-in-heroku/README.md

 Database has been created and is available

 ```
-- Step 25 :  To automatically configure your  application in heroku ,install django-heroku.The django-heroku package automatically configures your Django application to work on Heroku.jango 2.0 is targeted, but older versions of Django should be compatible.
+- Step 25 :  To automatically configure your  application in heroku ,install django-heroku.The django-heroku package automatically configures your Django application to work on Heroku.Django 2.0 is targeted, but older versions of Django should be compatible.
 Only Python 3 is supported.
 ```
 pip install django-heroku